 - After the bid opening for a middle school modernization one of the general contractors (not the successful one!) came to their office to offer them work because he said their documents were, “the best he had ever seen in all his years as a contractor”.

-- Michael is fortunate to have been doing construction administration from his first job in architecture in 1972.
+- Michael is fortunate to have been doing construction administration from his first job in architecture.

 - He eschews separate construction administration departments/personnel because it is an essential element of QC for the PM to learn from their mistakes.